Smart Contracts

 • claimReward(contentId, roundId) — Claim settled-round voter payouts.
 Winners receive stake plus winnings; revealed losers receive a fixed 5% rebate.

-• sweepStrandedCrepToTreasury() — Governance-only recovery path for any cREP mistakenly sent directly to the distributor.
+• sweepStrandedHrepToTreasury() — Governance-only recovery path for any HREP mistakenly sent directly to the distributor.

 FrontendRegistry

 Manages frontend operator registration and fee distribution.
-Frontend operators stake a fixed 1,000 cREP and receive 3% of the remaining 95% for each settled two-sided round they facilitated votes in.
+Frontend operators stake a fixed 1,000 HREP and receive 4% of the remaining 95% for each settled two-sided round they facilitated votes in.

 Key Functions

-• register() — Register as frontend operator (fixed 1,000 cREP stake).
+• register() — Register as frontend operator (fixed 1,000 HREP stake).
 Requires Voter ID.

 • requestDeregister() / completeDeregister() — Start voluntary exit, then withdraw stake + pending fees after the unbonding window elapses.

-• topUpStake(amount) — Restore the fixed 1,000 cREP bond after a partial slash so governance can approve the frontend again.
+• topUpStake(amount) — Restore the fixed 1,000 HREP bond after a partial slash so the frontend becomes fee-eligible again.

-• claimFees() — Claim accumulated platform fees while healthy and fully bonded.
+• claimFees() — Claim accumulated platform fees while healthy, fully bonded, and not exiting.

 • slashFrontend(address, amount, reason) — Slash frontend stake (governance).
 Any already accrued frontend fees are confiscated to the protocol at the same time.